-Steiner, Marion: ‘Industrial Heritage from the South: Decolonial approaches to the social construction of heritage and preservation practices’.
-En: Tim Strangleman, Steven High, Sherry Linkon, Stefan Berger, Jackie Clarke, David Nattleingham (eds.): Routledge International Handbook on Deindustrialisation Studies.
-Londres: Routledge (accepted)
+Steiner, Marion: ‘Industrial Heritage From the South: Decolonial Approaches to the Social Construction of Heritage and Preservation Practices’.
+En: Tim Strangleman, Steven High, Sherry Linkon, Stefan Berger, Jackie Clarke, David Nattleingham (eds.): Routledge International Handbook on Deindustrialization Studies.
+Londres / Nueva York: Routledge (in print)

 The book is being elaborated in connection with the transnational research project Deindustrialization and the Politics of Our Time (DéPOT), led by Steven High, Concordia University, Canada, and funded by the Social Sciences and Humanities Research Council (SSHRC), Canada, for seven years (2020-2017).
 The book will be published in English language and its peer reviewed manuscript was submitted to Routledge in July 2024.